kwlwman2/Quantitative-Trading-in-Oil-Markets/README.md

 ## Project Description
 *********************
-This repository is to show case our class project in which we leveraged quantitative trading coccepts and python programming to design a workable quantitative trading strategies in the energy market
+This repository is to showcase our class project in which we leveraged quantitative trading concepts and python programming to design a workable quantitative trading strategies in the energy market, with a goal to profit.

 ## Introduction